Bob Tuohy: Tournament director

 In the late 1970s, he started working exclusively in other golf-related jobs.
 His work with Trans Australia Airlines and as a tournament organizer took up much of his time.
 As of October 1976, he was the spokesman for the Australian PGA.
 In 1977, he formed Tuohy Associates, a tournament organizing business.
 The first tournament he organized was the West Lakes Classic.
 Over the course of the late 1970s, he began promoting other tournaments including the Australian PGA Championship, South Australian Open, and the Queensland Open.
 In the early 1980s, Tuohy remained director of the West Lakes Classic.
 During this era, he also started working as the tournament director of the New South Wales Open, Resch's Pilsner Tweed Classic, and Nedlands Masters.
 In 1984, he became tournament director the Australian Open for the first time.
 In 1987, he began preparations to host the ESP Open at Royal Canberra Golf Club for the following year.
 The intention was to have a prominent golf tournament at the nation's capital for the country's bicentennial celebrations.
 According to Tuohy, it had potential to "be the biggest tournament in Australia and one which can challenge the best in the world."

 In the early 1990s, Tuohy started organizing for women's tournaments for the first time.
 In 1990, his business began organizing for the Australian Ladies Masters and, as of 1994, continued to host the event.
 In 1994, he also served as tournament director of the Women's Australian Open for the first time.

 In the 21st century, Tuohy and Associates continued to host significant tournaments for both men and women.
 Most recently, in 2017, they hosted the ISPS Handa New Zealand Open.

 Personal life

-As of 1975, Tuohy was married to Sue and has a son, Ben.
+As of 1975, Tuohy was married to Sue and has a son, Ben and daughter, Peppa.
 He lived in Adelaide at the time.